JBalderson-AI/pandas-challenge-1/README.md

 - Analyze total units, revenue, shipping, and profit

 ## Key Findings
-The analysis of the top 5 clients revealed:
+The analysis reveals the top 5 clients by quantity and financial performance.
+Kendra Garrett stands out as the top performer, with 239,862 total units, $82.27 million in revenue, and $36.58 million in profit, significantly outpacing the other four clients in both volume and financial metrics.
+While the other four clients have more modest numbers, ranging from 43,018 to 75,768 total units and between $8.38 million to $12.91 million in revenue, they demonstrate consistent contribution to the business's overall performance.

-- Significant variation in client performance
+## Additional Findings
-- Top performer (Kendra Garrett) stood out with:
+ - The 3 categories with the most entries are: Consumables, furniture, and software
-  - 239,862 total units
+ - Within Consumables, the subcategory with the most entries is bathroom supplies
-  - $82.27 million in revenue
+ - The 5 clients with the most entries in the data are: Jessica Reyes, Angela Everett, Bryan Meyers, Kendra Garett, and Alexandra Young
-  - $36.58 million in profit
+ - Jessica Reyes (the client eith the most entries) ordered 64,313 units, though Kendra Garett was (by far) the top contributor to sales and profit

 ## Data Preparation and Analysis Steps
 1. Load and prepare the dataset